nydailynews/vegas-victims/project/bios.md

 ![Jordan McIldoon](static/img/jordan_mcildoon.jpg)
 ### Jordan McIldoon
 McIldoon, 23, was a mechanic apprentice in Maple Ridge, British Columbia, and at the concert with his girlfriend.
-The boyfriend and girlfriend got split up amid the gunfire.
+They got split up amid the gunfire.
 McIldoon died in the arms of Heather Gooze, a bartender at the festival.
-The bartender got in touch with McIldoon’s girlfriend nearby and broke the news.
+She got in touch with McIldoon’s girlfriend and broke the news.
 She also promised McIldoon’s mother she’d stay with him, and she did for almost six hours.
-“I wouldn't want anybody to leave,” Gooze told CBC.
-“You know, I couldn't just leave him by himself.”

 ![Jenny Parks](static/img/jenny_parks.jpg)
 ### Jenny Parks